ctalau/webhelp-mcp/README.md

   to reach internal or otherwise restricted resources.
 - **Resource exhaustion** – large or repeated queries may consume significant CPU, memory or bandwidth and degrade the host system.
-- **Untrusted content** – the server transforms external HTML into Markdown and returns it to the requester.
-Malicious markup could be relayed to clients if additional sanitization is not performed.
+- **Remote code execution** – the JS file that uses the index to provide search results is fetched from the WebHelp deployment and executed in the server.

-Apply network controls, rate limiting and request validation when running your own deployment.
+Apply network controls, rate limiting and deployment whitelisting when running your own deployment.

 ## License